detectRecog/CCPD/README.md

 and recognition, described in _《Towards End-to-End License Plate Detection and Recognition: A Large Dataset and Baseline》_.
+The google drive link for directly downloading the whole dataset will be provided before 2018/07/15.